sjlearmonth/100-Days-of-Code---The-Complete-Python-Pro-Bootcamp/README.md

 │   │    │
 │   │    └── README.MD # Summary of the task and what I learned from Day 1 Task 1
 │   │
-└── README.md # Main README file at the root of the repositor y
+└── README.md # Main README file at the root of the repository.
 ```

 ### Motivation